 Rebecca Franks was born in 1760 in Philadelphia and raised as a Christian, as was her elder sister, Abigail, named after her father’s mother.
 Abigail married Andrew Hamilton, an attorney general and acting governor of Pennsylvania.
-Her first cousin was Phila Franks, wife of General Oliver deLancey, a Loyalist and representative of New York’s Anglican aristocracy.
+Her aunt was Phila Franks, wife of General Oliver deLancey, a Loyalist and representative of New York’s Anglican aristocracy.

 Perhaps due to the openness of colonial society, Rebecca Franks’s Jewish background seemingly mattered little to those who knew her.
 In 1775, Major John André painted a portrait of her in miniature accompanied by lines of poetry.
 On May 14, 1778, just before the British departed, Philadelphia’s grand ball, “the Meschianza,” was held, full of color and pageantry.
 There, in all her radiance, was Miss Rebecca Franks, one of the “Queens of Beauty,” in her polonaise dress of white silk lace, her hair adorned with shimmering jewels.
 It was a scene indelibly etched in the city’s history.

 Society, manners, and dress were always of great interest to her.
 On a visit with her father to New York, then also under British rule, she compared the virtues of New York women to those of her own city.
-The former have more of a “sweet countenance and an agreeable smile,” but were duller, if not more stupid, and too eager to throw themselves at men, she wrote in a letter dated August 10, 1781, from Flatbush, Long Island.
+The former has more of a “sweet countenance and an agreeable smile,” but were duller, if not more stupid, and too eager to throw themselves at men, she wrote in a letter dated August 10, 1781, from Flatbush, Long Island.
 Her own education was informal; there were few public schools, and she likely had a private tutor.

-Her father was a member of the Pennsylvania Assembly in 1748, and a commissary agent for the British army before and during the Revolution and for Congress during the war.
-Apparently, he remained loyal to the British cause, and found himself accused of aiding the British.
+Franks’s father was a member of the Pennsylvania Assembly in 1748, and a commissary agent for the British army before and during the Revolution and for Congress during the war.
+Apparently, he remained loyal to the British cause and found himself accused of aiding the British.
 Eventually, in 1780, he was ordered out of the state.
 Rebecca seemed little affected by these events.
 Though she might have written a Loyalist poem, she was also a good friend of American General Charles Lee, who subtly at times reminded her of her Jewishness.

-Attention was paid to her by another English officer, and on January 17, 1782, she married a noted lieutenant colonel who later became General Sir Henry Johnson.
+Attention was paid to Franks by another English officer, and on January 17, 1782, she married a noted lieutenant colonel who later became General Sir Henry Johnson.
 He had been in the command of the British garrison at Stony Point, New York, but was forced to surrender the post in 1779.
 The couple soon left for England.
 Her father followed at almost the same time.
 A number of years later, Lady Rebecca Johnson recalled what might have been, “I have gloried in my rebel countrymen … Would to God I, too, had been a patriot.”
 She said nothing about her Jewish heritage.